Optimizing thermodynamic trajectories using evolutionary and gradient-based reinforcement learning: Neural network-based policy

-The input $I_k$ to neuron $k$ in the output layer is \beq I_k = \sum_{j=1}^{1024} S_j w_{jk}, \eeq where the sum runs over all 1024 neurons of the hidden layer.
+where the sum runs over all 1024 neurons of the hidden layer.
 Finally, we take the output signal $S_k$ from each output-layer neuron to be equal to $I_k$.
 To choose an action we pick the output neuron, $k^\star$, with the largest value of $S_k$.
-Given a current observation $s_{t}$, this action $a_{t}^{\star}$ defines a new observation $s_{t+1}^\star$ via Table 1.
+Given a current observation $s_{t}$, this action $a_{t}^{\star}$ defines a new observation $s_{t+1}^\star$ via Tab. \ref{tab:action}.
 The probability $\pi_{\theta}(a_{t}^{\star} | s_{t})$ is then unity, and all other $\pi_{\theta}(a_{t} | s_{t})$ are zero.
 We denote by $\theta = \{\{w\},\{b\}\}$ the set of all weights and biases of the network.
 Initially each weight and bias is chosen from a Gaussian distribution with zero mean and unit variance.